-Road Features Required action Points Curves Show and adjust the vehicle's speed to ensure that lateral acceleration does not exceed 3.5m/s 2 0.2 Roundabouts Show and start reducing speed so that [50] m before the roundabout, the vehicle's speed is reduced to [50] km/h or lower 0.2 Intersection, no right-of- way Show and reduce speed to 30 km/h or lower if there is no driver response 0.2 Show and reduce speed to 30 km/h or lower if there is no driver response Traffic lights For orange lights, reduce speed to 30 km/h or lower, provided the maximum deceleration does not exceed 5 m/s 2 .
+Road Features Required action Total Points 1 Curves Show and adjust the vehicle's speed to ensure that lateral acceleration does not exceed 3.5 + 0.5 m/s 0.2 Roundabouts Show and start reducing speed so that [25] m before the roundabout, the vehicle's speed is reduced to [50] km/h or lower 0.2 Intersection, no right-of-way Show and reduce speed to 30 km/h or lower if there is no driver response 0.2 Traffic lights For red lights, show and reduce speed to 30 km/h or lower if there is no driver response For orange lights, show and reduce speed to 30 km/h or lower if there is no driver response, provided emergency/harsh braking is not required e.g., the maximum deceleration does not exceed 5 m/s .
 0.2 Stop signs Show and reduce speed to 30 km/h or lower if there is no driver response.
 0.2